-After Paul Blacquière, president of Spirepoint Real Estate, incorporated SMS into his marketing strategy for his webinars, he not only got a 10% higher attendance rate, but he also found it opened up communication opportunities.
+After Ontraport Client and Spirepoint Real Estate President Paul Blacquiere incorporated SMS into his marketing strategy for his webinars, he not only got a 10% higher attendance rate, but he also found it opened up communication opportunities.
 “I got people who were texting me as if they were texting a friend saying, ‘Hey I’m running late,’” he noted.
 “I also found there were people after the webinar saying, ‘Is there a replay?’”

 |Keep it under 160 characters||Send wordy or ambiguous messages|